jeamesbone/N-Arcs/README.md

 Bonus!
 ------

-Also included is a 'N-Arc Maker' code for a small Dart web app that allows the creation of abitrary Arc structures for importing into the python project.
+Also included is 'N-Arc Maker' a small Dart web app that allows the creation of abitrary Arc structures for importing into the python project.
 This feature was dropped for the final project, but I think the app is cool.